Liver Cirrhosis

 Viral Hepatitis B and C

-Chronic infection with hepatitis B or C viruses can lead to liver inflammation and, over time, the development of cirrhosis.
+Chronic infection with hepatitis B or C viruses can lead to liver inflammation and, over time, the development of liver cirrhosis.

 NAFLD and NASH

-Accumulation of fat in the liver can progress to non-alcoholic fatty liver disease (NAFLD) or non-alcoholic steatohepatitis (NASH) and eventually to cirrhosis.
+Accumulation of fat in the liver can progress to non-alcoholic fatty liver disease (NAFLD) or non-alcoholic steatohepatitis (NASH) and eventually to liver cirrhosis.

 Chronic Alcoholism